fbpx

-Sisters’ Islands are two of the Southern Islands in Singapore and are located to the south of the main island of Singapore, off the Straits of Singapore.
-Big Sister’s Island, about 39,000 square metres (9.6 acres) in area and also known as Pulau Subar Laut in Malay, faces the open sea, while Little Sister’s Island, about 17,000 m2 (4.2 acres) in area and also known as Pulau Subar Darat, faces the mainland.
-The two islands are separated by a narrow channel.
-Currents through this channel can be very dangerous to swimmers and divers..
+Sisters’ Islands are two of the Southern Islands of Singapore, located to the south of the main island, off the Straits of Singapore.
+Big Sister’s Island, covering about 39,000 square metres (9.6 acres) and also known as Pulau Subar Laut in Malay, faces the open sea, while Small Sister’s Island, about 17,000 square metres (4.2 acres) in area and also known as Pulau Subar Darat, faces the mainland.
+The two islands are separated by a narrow channel that can be crossed by ferry.
+Currents through this channel can be dangerous for swimmers and divers.

-Legends tells of a poor widow who had two pretty daughters, Minah and Linah, who were very close to each other.
-After their mother died, the sisters left the village to live with a distant uncle.
+The legend of Sisters’ Island tells the tale of a poor widow with two beautiful daughters, Minah and Linah, who were very close to one another.
+After their mother passed away, the sisters left their village to live with a distant uncle.

-One unfortunate day, Linah met a group of pirates while she was fetching water from a well near the sea.
-Frightened, she ran home while the pirate chief gave chase.
-At the uncle’s home, the pirate brandished a dagger and made known his wish to marry Linah.
+One unfortunate day, while Linah was fetching water from a well near the sea, she encountered a group of pirates.
+Terrified, she fled home, but the pirate chief gave chase.
+At the uncle’s house, the pirate brandished a dagger and demanded to marry Linah.
 That night, the two sisters wept bitterly in each other’s arms.
-When dawn broke, the pirate chief and 16 of his men came to take Linah away.
-Clinging to each other, they were torn apart by the pirates and Linah was forced to leave with the pirates.
-Just then, the sky turned dark and a storm broke out.
-Desperate, Minah swam after the boat but drowned.
-On seeing this, Linah freed herself from her captors and jumped into the sea to join Minah.
+When dawn broke, the pirate chief and his 16 men arrived to take Linah away.
+Clinging to each other, the sisters were torn apart by the pirates, and Linah was forced to leave with them.

-The storm subsided but nowhere could the sisters be found.
-The next day, the villagers were shocked to see two islands at the spot where the two sisters had drowned.
+As the storm subsided, the villagers could find no trace of the sisters.
+The next day, they were shocked to discover two islands where the sisters had drowned.

 Today, Sisters’ Island has become a Marine Park managed by the National Parks Board of Singapore.
-It has become a platform for outreach, educational, conservation and research activities related to our native marine biodiversity.
-The location was chosen due to its variety of habitats including coral reefs, sandy shores and seagrass areas.
+It serves as a hub for outreach, education, conservation, and research activities focused on our native marine biodiversity.
+The location was chosen for its diverse habitats, including coral reefs, sandy shores, and seagrass areas.

-This new initiative aims to give Singaporeans a first-hand experience of our rich biodiversity which are submerged most of the time.
-The Sisters’ Islands Marine Park will protect Singapore’s coral reefs, which support an ecosystem inhabited by rare and endangered species of seahorses, clams, sponges and other marine life.
-More than 250 species of hard corals can be found in Singapore’s waters out of over 500 species within the region.
-Being located in close proximity to one of the world’s busiest ports, the Marine Park will provide a safe refuge for the teeming biodiversity around the Southern Islands and its surrounding waters, as well as safeguard our natural heritage.
+This initiative aims to offer Singaporeans a first-hand experience of our rich underwater biodiversity, much of which is hidden beneath the surface.
+The Sisters’ Islands Marine Park plays a vital role in protecting Singapore’s coral reefs, which support an ecosystem home to rare and endangered species, such as seahorses, clams, sponges, and other marine life.
+Over 250 species of hard corals have been documented in Singapore’s waters, out of more than 500 species found in the region.
+Located near one of the world’s busiest ports, the Marine Park provides a safe refuge for the abundant biodiversity around the Southern Islands and their surrounding waters, while also safeguarding our natural heritage.

 Did you know?